sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - Decision making.
 A Zwicky box can help you with strategizing, financial modelling, and daily decision making.
     - Brainstorming in a team.
 It can be helpful to brainstorm ideas with your team with a Zwicky box where everyone can contribute to creating and filling the Zwicky box.

-- Difference between ETF and MF
+- [Difference between ETF and MF][Stocks][PersonalFinance]
     - Because ETFs are cheaper, they can get big too fast and they almost never limit their growth in terms of AUM.
 Unlike mutual fund where AMC can stop inflows, ETF inflows can not be stopped.
 At the most, creation of new units will be halted but it means that existing units will be available at premium.
 This is not a problem for index tracking ETFs but it is for other (thematic or otherwise).
     - You can only buy future performance.

 - The difference between genius and stupidity is that genius has its limits.

-- Latest from Howard marks (the decision to trim positions or to sell out entirely comes down to judgment . . . like everything else that matters in investing) ,
+- [Latest from Howard marks (the decision to trim positions or to sell out entirely comes down to judgment . . . like everything else that matters in investing)][PersonalFinance] ,
     - we should base our investment decisions on our estimates of each asset’s potential,
     - we shouldn’t sell just because the price has risen and the position has swelled,
     - there can be legitimate reasons to limit the size of the positions we hold,